-As an opera conductor, Turner’s repertoire ranges from Handel to Mozart to Martin.
-He has made guest appearances with the Boston Lyric Opera, Longy School of Music and Boston College.
-He returns to the Boston Lyric Opera in the Fall of 2015 to conduct Philip Glass’ In the Penal Colony.
-Turner teaches on the voice and early music faculty at the Longy School of Music of Bard College.
+As an opera conductor, Mr. Turner’s repertoire ranges from Handel and Mozart to Martin and Glass.
+He has made guest appearances with the Boston Lyric Opera, Boston College, and at Longy School of Music of Bard College where he teaches on the voice and early music faculty.
 He was the Director of Choral Activities at Phillips Exeter Academy from 2006 to 2012.
 From 2006 to 2009 he served as the Acting Director of the SongFest Bach Institute in California, founded by Craig Smith.
 From 2001 to 2010 Mr. Turner presided as Music Director of the Concord Chorale and Chamber Orchestra.
 He has also served as Assistant Director of Choral Activities at the University of Rhode Island, as Interim Director of Choral Activities at Plymouth State University, and as Music Director of the Concord Chorus.